csustan/AREditor/Readme.md

 This Augmented Reality application tracks QR codes and places 3D models on it.
 The application acocmplishes this by identifying the QR code displayed on a camera, measuring the scale, position, and distortion of hte QR Code, then sending their information to ThreeJS to place the model.
 Multiple model formats are supported: STL (binary/ASCII), glTF 2.0 (`.gltf` / `.glb`), and legacy Three.js JSON format.

-The tracking application does not differnetniate between QR Codes, although this could be accomplished by reading the QR Code data and preforming a boolean check to match pre-suplied data prior to rendering the model.
+The tracker can optionally target one QR code by requiring an exact, case-sensitive payload match.
+Leave `tracking.trackMatchingQRCodeData` empty to preserve the original behavior of accepting the first decoded QR code.

 This is based off the ar3d github project found at https://github.com/jeromeetienne/ar3d